Tilts

 2020 Macquarie Group board tilt

-Stephen Mayne is running for the board of Macquarie Group.
-Here is a summary of the issues ahead of the July 30 AGM.
+Stephen Mayne ran for the board of Macquarie Group in 2020 during hte COVID pandemic.
+Here is a summary of the issues that were spelt out ahead of the July 30 AGM.

 Stephen currently has the time and experience to serve constructively as a non-executive director of Macquarie Group and, if elected, would bring age and geographic diversity being the youngest director and the only director not living in Sydney.
 Also, as the inventor (Herald Sun, 1997) of Macquarie's widely used nickname, The Millionaires Factory, Stephen feels this would add some piquancy and history to the diversity around the board table given the enormously positive impact this moniker has had on Macquarie's global ability to attract the best and brightest talent.